anhinga/2023-julia-drafts/reproduce-in-Julia-1.9.2/DMM-lite/v0-1-feedforward-run-3/README.md

 Yes, this still looks fine.

-Perhaps, a tiny bit of slowdown (127 seconds vs 111 seconds, so it looks like about 15% slower at the moment).
+Perhaps, a bit of slowdown (127 seconds vs 111 seconds, so it looks like about 15% slower at the moment).